Transversely isotropic poroelastic behaviour of the Callovo-Oxfordian claystone: A set of stress-dependent parameters: Regression analysis

-For a given set of 9 unknown coefficients, we can compute the sum of the squared relative errors between all our measured data and the calculated dataset.
+For a given set of \hz{nine} unknown coefficients, we can compute the sum of the squared relative errors between all our measured data and the calculated dataset.
 Due to the fact that different parameters with different units were fitted here, we used the method of squared relative errors.
-To minimize the sum of residuals we used a Python SciPy differential evolution algorithm \mbox{\citep{Storn1997,2020SciPy-NMeth}}, which found a global minimum with the values for the 9 unknowns presented in Tab. \ref{tab:el:summary_results_practical}.
+To minimize the sum of residuals we used a Python SciPy differential evolution algorithm \mbox{\citep{Storn1997,2020SciPy-NMeth}}, which found a global minimum with the values for the \hz{nine} unknowns presented in Tab. \ref{tab:el:summary_results_practical}.
 The result of the fitting is displayed together with the experimental data in the respective Figures \ref{fig:el:Kdsig}, \ref{fig:el:Hsig} and \ref{fig:el:Ku} - \ref{fig:el:vu}.
 For each curve obtained by the regression, we show its standard deviation $S$ in the Figures.

 The data on $K_d$ and $H$ (Fig. \ref{fig:el:Kdsig}, \ref{fig:el:Hsig}) show a good fit, with low values of standard deviation (0.3 and 0.4 GPa, respectively).
 Here the fit gives a high confidence due to the largest number of experimental data.
 Moreover, the a priori assumption of constant $K_s$ appeared sufficient for reproducing the relationship between the two parameters $K_d$ and $H$ (Eq. (\ref{eq:el:2})).
 The obtained value of $K_s=$ 19.69 GPa is very close to the data provided by \mbox{\cite{Belmokhtar201787}} of $K_s \approx $ 21 GPa.
 In the case of $K_u$, we adopted a constant parameter, shown in Fig. \ref{fig:el:Ku}.
-Note that due to some significant outliers in the experimental data, the fitted value $K_u=$ 10.43 GPa shows a high standard deviation of $S=$ 3.4 GPa.
+Note that due to some significant outliers in the experimental data, the fitted value $K_u=$ 10.43 GPa shows a high standard deviation of $S=$ 3.4 GPa. \hz{Moreover, the fact that the experimental data are not symmetrically distributed around the fitted function indicates a fairly poor fit.}

 The standard deviation $S$ of the regression for $D_h$, $D_z$, $H_h$ and $H_z$ (Fig. \ref{fig:el:Daniso}, \ref{fig:el:Haniso}) was found equal to 2.0, 0.5, 2.5 and 0.6 GPa, respectively.
 These values indicate acceptable fitting.
 For the parameters in $h$ direction, $S$ is generally higher due to the higher absolute values.
 For $U_h$ and $U_z$, the values of $S$ were notably higher ($S=$ 15.5 GPa and 6.7 GPa, respectively), due to the high dispersion of the undrained measurements (Fig. \ref{fig:el:Kuaniso}).